-Associate of Arts
+Associate in Arts

-First Semester Credits Second Semester Credits Writing: ENGL 101 3 Writing: ENGL 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures PHIL 101 and 203 require a corequisite of MATH 101 and ENG 101.
-2-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Choose one course in: Quantitative and Symbolic Reasoning Enroll in the math course as determined by your placement test or previous academic records in college-level work.
-3 Choose one course in: Quantitative and Symbolic Reasoning 3 Investigation of the Natural World BIO 101 and 101L 4 Investigation of the Natural World BIO 102 and 102 L 4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4
+FIRST SEMESTER CREDITS SECOND SEMESTER CREDITS Writing: ENGL 101 3 Writing: ENGL 102 3 Choose one or two courses in: The Human Experience AND U.S. and World Cultures PHIL 101 and 203 require a co- requisite of ENGL 101.
+2-6 Choose one or two courses in: The Human Experience AND U.S. and World Cultures 3-6 Enroll in the math course as determined by your placement test or previous academic records in college- level work.
+3 Investigation of the Natural World BIO 101 and 101L 4

+Foreign Language Enroll in the foreign language course as determined by your previous high school and/or collegelevel coursework 3-4 Foreign Language Enroll in the foreign language course as determined by your previous high school and/or college-level coursework 3-4 -- --- ----- -- ----- --